Wolverines tidy up on turnovers after Beilein lowers the boom

 "Oh my God.
 We didn't have this," Pilipovich said of the Crisler Center media room when asked how much the program has changed since he left.
 "Look at this place.
 You've got elevators, you've got heat.
 The ceiling is not leaking.

 "This is great.
 It's neat to see.
-This is one of the best facilities in the country and it deserves it.
+This is one of the best facilities in the country.
 This university deserves it, this community deserves it and that staff deserves it.
 Not only are they one of the best of all the facilities around here in the Big Ten, but they're one of the top in the nation and I'm excited to see that.
 But it has changed quite a bit."

 …Saturday marked just the second time Air Force played a men's college basketball game in the state of Michigan.
 The program's only trip to the mitten was a 71-69 win at Northern Michigan in 1969.